Tobey14/lendsqr-fe-test/README.md

 # My Frontend Developer Test Repository For LendSqr

-This project was developed completely by Tobechukwu Collins Onuigbo.
+This project was developed completely by Tobechukwu Collins Onuigbo and is live at https://onuigbo-tobechukwu-collins-lendsqr-fe-test.netlify.app

 ## Tech stack used includes
 1. Reactjs